embedded-graphics/embedded-graphics/tinybmp/README.md

 A small BMP parser designed for embedded, no-std environments but usable anywhere.
 Beyond parsing the image header, no other allocations are made.

-To access the individual pixels in an image, the `Bmp` struct implements `IntoIterator`.
+To access the individual pixels in an image, the `BmpRaw` struct implements `IntoIterator`.
 It is also possible to access the raw image data by reading the `pixel_data` field.

 ## Features